 Glazes are made up of a few basic types of components:

-- Silica -- it is silica that forms the glass
+- Silica: The material that forms the glass

-- Alumina -- a refractory and stiffener, this allows the glass to stick to vertical and even overhanging surfaces while it is molten.
-It is what makes glass into glaze.
+- Alumina: A refractory and stiffener that allows the glass to stick to vertical and even overhanging surfaces while it is molten; it is what makes glass into the glaze.

-- Fluxes -- these make the silica melt at a lower temperature than it would otherwise.
+- Fluxes: Makes the silica melt at a lower temperature than it would otherwise.

-- Modifiers -- These are ingredients that can change the glaze in some other manner, such as... opacifiers, those that add opalescence, those that encourage crystal growth, and so on.
+- Modifiers: Changes the glaze in some other manner, such as opacifiers, those that add opalescence, or those that encourage crystal growth.

-- Dust Control: The workspace needs excellent dust control.
 In addition, you should always wear lung protection.
 A dust mask is simply not enough.
+Other supplies include:

 - Skin Protection: Use latex gloves.